nichess-game/game/typescript/README.md

 ### move(pieceX: number, pieceY: number, destinationX: number, destinationY: number): boolean

 Returns true if the move succeeded or false if it failed.
+If all the arguments are -1, move will be skipped.

 ### reset(): void